usnistgov/dioptra/docs/source/reference/dioptra-components/jobs-reference.rst

    - **Name**: (string) The name of the artifact parameter defined in the entrypoint
    - **Artifact ID**: (integer ID) The unique identifier of the Artifact, which was created by another Job execution
    - **Snapshot ID**: (integer ID) The unique identifier of the specific Snapshot to load for this Artifact.
+- **Swaps**: (list, conditionally required) The task alias selected for each swap in the Entrypoint's task graph.
+A selection is required for every swap when the selected Entrypoint contains swaps.
+   - **Swap Name**: (string) The swap name without the leading ``?`` used in the task graph.
+   - **Task Alias**: (string) The task alias selected from the choices defined for the swap.

 .. _reference-jobs-optional-attributes: